 When you are sitting quietly, thoughts are bound to flow in your head.
 Do not try to control or stop them.
 Let them come.
 Observe what they are and make a note of them.

 Do not feel low or worried when your mind wanders.
+It is in the nature of the mind to wander.
 Keep calm and slowly get it back to the moment.
 Also, do not judge yourself for the thoughts that occur in your head.
-Do not react or respond to them, just accept them as they come.
+Be kind to yourself and watch thoughts come and go like clouds passing.

 How to stay in the present?
 There is one easy way of doing it – breathing, a physical sensation that you can feel and come back to easily whenever your mind wanders and gets distracted by sound, smell, feelings, memories, and worries.